klonuo/scite-strip-wrapper/README.md

-This is extension to example wrapper function around SciTE dialog, which could be handy for Linux users
+Two Lua functions are provided, which can be pasted in SciTE (>3.04) Lua start-up script.
+First is simple wrapper around SciTE strip dialog feature, and other is applied shell wrapper (variant on first script), which could be handy for Linux users.

+First script is "documented" in "README-wrapper.md" file - check it out.
-It provides 3 tools to help SciTE user in everyday tasks:
+I'll try to explain second one here, which provides 3 tools to help SciTE user in everyday tasks:

 - **Shell action** (which is shell-pipe more precisely)